Enabling personalised care

 Personalised care is all about giving people more choice and control over the way their care is planned and delivered based on “what matters to them” and their individual strengths, needs and preferences.

-Our ambition is to achieve better experiences and health outcomes for people by embedding the six components of the universal personalised care model across our health and care services.
-We want this to be a hallmark of the care we provide and a shared ethos of all practitioners who are committed to shared decision making with people and patients.
+- achieve better experiences and health outcomes for people by embedding the six components of the universal personalised care model across our health and care services.

 As we collaborate more as health and care service providers to align what we do, personalised care means: